 Each timing source shares a common set of values processed by the strategy in order to decide how to discipline the virtual clock of the device.

-By clicking on the tabs Timing > General the user will be able to quickly get an overview of the state of all timing sources.
+By navigating to Overview > Timing Overview the user will be able to quickly understand the state of all timing sources.
 The figure below shows the parameters related to the primary (#1) timing source.